-PART A - to be completed by the applicant

-Full name of child

-Date of Birth

-School you are

-applying for St Peter's RC Primary School, Plymouth

-Please tick the box below if you believe there is an exceptional social or medical need for your child to attend

-Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
+PA RT A - to be com pleted by the applicant Full name of child Dat e of Birth lool you are lying for St Peter's Catholic Primary School, Plymouth ase tick the box be school. elow if you believe there is an exceptional social or medical need for your child to attend Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 7 or those of their parents.
+8 eptional social o give higher priorit r medical need: by for children where there is an exceptional need to attend this school and not another